pollyweb-org/pollyweb-docs/4 ⚙️ Solution/37 Scripts 📃/📃 Commands ⌘/⌘ for async/REEL 🎣/🎣 REEL ⌘ cmd.md

     📃 Example:
     - BIND|.BIND >> $bound
     - IF|$bound:
-        Then: SUCCESS|Your wallet is bound.
+        Then: DONE|Your wallet is bound.
         Else: FAIL|Not bounded.
     ```